 (Translated by Kirill Zubarev)

-A one’s limited mind, at first superficial sight, perceives each religion as different one from another.
+At first glance, one’s limited mind, perceives each religion as different from one the others.
 Each religion has its own gods, holy books, prayers, rituals, holy places and temples, as well as numerous rules by which believers should live.
-What, in one religion, is considered as a virtue, in another one can be a sin.
-For example, a killing of a cow for Hindus, is a more grave sin than a murder of a common man, while in some other religions during the holidays, it is normal to slaughter the cattle.
-In the synagogue and the mosque it is prohibited to enter with an uncovered head, but in the Orthodox Church men cannot wear any headdress.
-Jews are not allowed to mention the Lord’s name in vain, while Hindus believe that the more often we recite the name of God, the better.
-For a Muslim drinking wine is a sin, but Christians administer communion with wine in their churches.
+What in one religion is considered a virtue, in another, can be a sin.
+For example, the killing of a cow for Hindus, is a graver sin than the murder of a human, while in some other religions, during the holidays, it is normal to slaughter cattle.
+In a synagogue and a mosque, it is prohibited to enter with an uncovered head, but in an Orthodox Church men cannot wear any headdress.
+Jews are not allowed to mention the Lord’s name in vain, while Hindus believe that the more often they recite the name of God, the better.
+For a Muslim, drinking wine is a sin, but Christians administer communion with wine in their churches.
 Individual differences between some religions may seem contrary, and there are hundreds of such examples.

 What is common in all religions?
 To answer this question, you need to see how each of them is “arranged”.
-Every religion has (a) a cult and b) a particular worldview.
-A cult, or a cultic practice, implies a specific action for a believer (for example, a prayer or attending the church).
-A worldview, or a world perception, includes ideas about the world and a man.
-The most important thing in the religious worldview is the concept of a supernatural, non-material world.
+Every religion has a) a cult and b) a particular worldview.
+A cult, or a cultic practice, implies a specific action for a believer (for example, a prayer or attending church).
+A worldview, or a world perception, includes ideas about the world and human.
+The most important thing in the religious worldview, is the concept of a supernatural, non-material world.

-Indeed, if we take from each religion what makes it different from others, the essence will remain, the “core” which is similar to all religions.
-This essence says that the Universe is more complicated than it seems at first glance, and that besides the surrounding world, habitual to all the people, there is another one, an invisible world that affects what is happening around.
-And people should take it into consideration, correlating their behavior with certain laws.
-Precisely this knowledge came exactly from the people who became known afterwards as prophets, messiahs, avatars, teachers, and were the cause of all the world’s religions.
+Indeed, if we take from each religion what makes it different from the others, the essence or the «core» will remain, which is similar to all religions.
+This essence says that the Universe is more complicated than it seems at first glance, and that besides the visible world, common to all people, there is another one, an invisible world, that affects what is happening around it.
+Human should take this world into consideration, correlating his behavior with certain laws.
+This knowledge came from the people who became known afterwards as prophets, messiahs, avatars, teachers, and lead to creation of all the world’s religions.

-It is important to emphasize that the founders of every religion talked only about what was for them a reality, the result of their own experience.
-They had not faith in what they were saying, but the direct knowledge of it.
-The direct knowledge is a result of a direct perception; it is the same, when a sighted person knows about the existence of the sun because he sees it, while a blind man can only believe in his existence from the words of a sighted man.
+It is important to emphasize that the founders of every religion talked only about what reality was for them, the result of their own experience.
+They did not have faith in what they were saying, but rather the direct knowledge of it.
+Direct knowledge is a result of direct perception; it is the same as when a sighted person knows about the existence of the sun because he sees it, while a blind human can only believe in its existence from the words of a sighted human.

-That is why in every religion there is a compulsory element of faith and, as a consequence, accompanying it, there are various rituals of worship.
+That is why in every religion there is a compulsory element of faith and, as a consequence, there are various rituals of worship with accompany it.
 After all, ordinary people, attracted by the miracles, the preaching and charisma of the saints, have never experienced anything similar to such experiences.
 So, the only way for them to touch the great Truth has been faith and worship.
-Churches were built, prayers and rituals were created, all that strengthened the faith and contributed to worship.
+Churches were built and prayers and rituals were created.
+All that strengthened faith and contributed to worship.

-However, there were always people who were capable to do more.
-Due to the special methods of work on themselves such people got so much perfected themselves that they by themselves learned to experience what their teachers had been spoken about.
-Methods of self-perfection were passed on from a teacher to his disciples; their number grew over time, forming the whole schools.
+However, there were always people who were capable of doing more.
+Due to the special methods self-development such people perfected themselves so much that they learned to experience what their teachers had been spoken about by themselves.
+Methods of self-perfection were passed on from a teacher to his disciples; their number grew over time, forming whole schools.

-So, every religion since its emergence developed simultaneously in two directions.
-First, it is a well – known and popular the external direction, based on belief and observance of religious prescriptions.
+So, every religion, since its emergence, developed simultaneously in two directions.
+First, the well – known and popular external direction, based on belief and observance of religious prescriptions.
 This direction eventually took shape in the religious organizations with their symbols, rites and temples where believers could worship.
-The second direction is small and closed to the uninitiated.
+The second direction, is small and closed to the uninitiated.
 It is the internal, based on secret knowledge and intensive practices.
-This is the esoteric (from the Greek. – “internal”, “hidden”) that permitted its followers (the esoterics) to change practically themselves in accordance with the ideals proclaimed by the founders of each religion.
-At the same time, the esoterics through the direct experience cognized the deepest truths, which lie at the basis of all religions.
+This is the esoteric (from the Greek. – “internal”, “hidden”) that permitted its followers (the esoterics) to change themselves practically in accordance with the ideals proclaimed by the founders of each religion.
+At the same time, the esoterics, through direct experience, cognized the deepest truths, which lie at the basis of all religions.

-For esotericism it is important to obtain a mystical experience, and not to observe the rites and rituals, which are based on certain religious norms and rules.
-So, the esoterics are also called the mystics (from the Greek. – “mysterious”).
+For esotericism, it is important to obtain a mystical experience, and not to observe rites and rituals, which are based on certain religious norms and rules.
+So, esoterics are also called mystics (from the Greek. – “mysterious”).
 Mysticism is an extension of the boundaries of perception beyond the material world.
-A mystic manages to touch the innermost mysteries of the Universe and of the man, basing not on his faith, but on his own experience.
-So, between veritable esoterics have never been any disagreements, and especially, confrontations, though they could belong to different traditions and schools.
-After all, the mystical experience depends on in-depth fundamental construction of the man and the Universe, and these things are the same for all people and times.
+A mystic manages to touch the innermost mysteries of the Universe and of human, based not on his faith, but on his own experience.
+So, true there have never been any disagreements between veritable esoterics, and in particular, confrontations, even though they could have belonged to different traditions and schools.
+After all, mystical experience depends on the in-depth fundamental construction of human and the Universe, and these things are the same for all people and times.

 The oldest of the currently known esoteric schools appeared about 7-10 thousand years ago.
 Some schools have disappeared; others still represent a living tradition.
 Such schools were present or still exist in Jainism (Digambara), in Hinduism (schools of Hindu Tantra and yoga), Bon (Yungdrung Bon), in Buddhism (Vajrayana, Dzogchen), Taoism (“internal” alchemy, some schools of qigong), in Judaism (Hasidism, Kabbalah), in Christianity (in Orthodoxy, the Hesychasm; in Catholicism, the followers of Ignatius of Loyola, and the Malabar Christians), in Islam (many of Sufi orders), in voodoo, in the indigenous traditions of American Indians (the lines described by Carlos Castaneda), among the aborigines of Australia, in the tradition of pre-Christian Russia.
-Many prominent mystics (Empedocles, Pythagoras, Paracelsus, Jacob Boehme, G. I. Gurdjieff, R. Steiner, Osho Rajneesh and many others), for several reasons, can hardly be attributed to any definite tradition: they often, by themselves, created other new traditions.
+Many prominent mystics (Empedocles, Pythagoras, Paracelsus, Jacob Boehme, G. I. Gurdjieff, R. Steiner, Osho Rajneesh and many others) can not be attributed to any definite tradition for several reasons: they often, by themselves, created other new traditions.

 Mystics have always kept their knowledge in secret because if it is misunderstood or not used properly, one can harm oneself or others.
-But, the majority of the representatives of traditional religions have a very negative attitude to the esotericism, without any understanding of it, and therefore, considering it a harmful heresy.
-They are “right”, as they care about “defense of the faith», but not about the search for perfection.
-These “religious leaders” turn their religions into social organizations, which fight aggressively, basing on dead dogmas, to achieve power over the human minds.
-Being living words in the mouths of their founders, the initial ideas were almost always quickly destroyed by their followers, completely devoid of charisma, and therefore just only concerned about the spread of “true faith” and the creation of appropriate social institutions.
-So, none of the bright masters did not not fit within the framework of tradition that existed in their times (as they were already dead), and created, in turn, another tradition, a new one, which was destroyed later by its “followers”.
+But, the majority of the representatives of traditional religions have a very negative attitude to esotericism, without any understanding of it, and therefore, consider it harmful heresy.
+They are “right”, because they care about «defending faith», but not about the search for perfection.
+These “religious leaders” turn their religions into social organizations, which fight aggressively, based on dead dogmas, to achieve power over human minds.
+Being only spoken by their founders, the initial ideas were almost always quickly destroyed by their followers, who were completely devoid of charisma, and only concerned about the spread of “true faith” and the creation of appropriate social institutions.
+So, none of the bright master fit within the framework of tradition that existed in their times (as they were already dead).
+The Master created a new tradition wich, in turn, was safely killed later by its “followers”.

-Esotericism is often confused with occultism, or even with black magic; however, it has nothing to do with evocation of spirits or witchcraft.
-They often call esotericism different prophecies about the future of the Earth, mysterious legends about the remote times, stories of invisible countries, etc. Such stories often contain a myth about a continuous secret war between the “white” and the “black”.
-Such theories naturally lead to the search for dark forces around (at the same time, one can, of course, attribute oneself to the representatives of the “light” forces).
+Esotericism is often confused with occultism, or even with black magic.
+However, it has nothing to do with the evocation of spirits or witchcraft.
+People often refer to esotericism as prophecies about the future of the Earth, mysterious legends about the ancient times, stories of invisible countries, etc. Such stories often contain a myth about a continuous secret war between “white” and “black” forces.
+Such theories naturally lead to the search for dark forces around us (at the same time, one can, of course, attribute oneself to the representatives of the “light” forces).
 Such teachings are sometimes called mesotericism (from the Greek. – “average”), i.e., the middle doctrine between ordinary knowledge – exotericism (from the Greek. – “external”) and esotericism.
-If one sees only a small part of the truth, it is natural to think out the other part to get the whole truth according to one’s ideas about it.
+If one sees only a small part of the truth, it is natural to imagine the other part to get the whole truth according to one’s ideas about it.
 So, in this way mesotericism appeared.

 Thus, every religion is conventionally divided into two layers – the external (ceremonial and ritual) and the internal (esoteric).
 These two layers of each religion (in the ideal “healthy” religion) complement each other, as they allow different people to improve themselves according to their natural capabilities.
-For example, there are some cases when ordinary believers during their prayer had a profound mystical experience.
-However, one of the tasks of esoteric practices is to teach human to achieve consciously and purposefully such states.
+For example, there are some cases when ordinary believers had a profound mystical experience during their prayer.
+However, one of the tasks of esoteric practices is to teach human to achieve such states consciously and purposefully.

-Sometimes the external (the ceremonial and ritual) part of the religion is compared with a body, and its inner (esoteric) part with a soul.
-The esotericism is like a huge iceberg, the biggest part of which is under water and it is hidden from the looks of the uninitiated.
+Sometimes, the external (the ceremonial and ritual) part of the religion is compared to a body, and its inner (esoteric) part with a soul.
+Esotericism is like a huge iceberg, the biggest part of which is under water and is hidden from the view of the uninitiated.

-Mystics of all times saw in the same way a majestic picture of how the Universe is arranged, how it lives and evolves.
+Mystics of all times similarly saw a majestic picture of how the Universe is arranged, how it lives and evolves.
 According to their discoveries, the Universe is multidimensional.
-In addition to our well-known material world there are many other worlds, not similar to this one.
+In addition to our well-known material world, there are many other worlds wich are not similar to this one.
 These worlds are called spatial dimensions, spaces or levels.
 Spatial dimensions vary in their degree of “density”.
-So, there are more “dense” worlds, and there are more “subtle”.
+So, there are more “dense” worlds, and there are more “subtle” ones.

 Worlds exist within the same volume, as if they were placed one into another.
 At the same time various levels usually interact slightly with each other.
 The most “dense” is the material level and the most “subtle” is the highest spatial dimension, also called the Divine level.